 sudo fcli show system_counters | grep flow_forwarder

-It will show you multiple metrics about any issues happened during export:
+It will show you multiple metrics about any issues that happened during export:

-For both TCP and TLS modes FastNetMon has reconnection logic in place which checks connection status and reconnects in 60 second after first failure was detected.
+For both TCP and TLS modes, FastNetMon has reconnection logic in place, which checks the connection status and reconnects in 60 seconds after the first failure is detected.